gaslight/posts/posts/2013-07-01-ember-controller-concepts.md

     @set('isSelected', false)
 ```

-We're telling `each` to use the `nameController` and to send the `select` action
+Fist we're telling `each` to use the `nameController` to wrap each name.
+Then we
-when an item is clicked.
-The `select` action changes the `isSelected` property
+send the `select` action to the `nameController` when an item is clicked.
+The
+`select` action changes the `isSelected` property which in turn adds the
-which is reflected in the template to the item get the `is-selected` class.
+`is-selected` class to the `li` element.

 But oh no!
 If we click another item it also gets selected without unselecting
 the other one.
 [Try it out](http://jsbin.com/ikusok/3).